Emarioo/elos/docs/journey.md

 Once again, where do we draw the line.
 Well if we want a user application (privlaged of course) to access partitions then our Kernel needs to provide this ability.

+I have now added some PCI iteration, PS/2 code to read keyboard input, PATA to read sectors from disc.

+# What I value in an operating system

+- Automation and scriptability
+- Security, isolation, strict program access
+- Few abstraction layers
+- User interface tailored to programmers

+## Automation and scriptability